Shoukhrat Mitalipov, PhD

 Hong Ma, MD, PhD

 I received my MD from Xi'An Medical University in China and PhD in Molecular Biology from Kyoto University in Japan where I studied the molecular mechanisms of the protease function and protease regulation by inhibitors in tissues and cells.
 I worked in at School of Dentistry in OHSU for 13 years before joining the Mitalipov lab in 2008.
-I am a Senior Research Associate and responsible for management of the stem cell and molecular biology lab.
+I am currently a Staff Scientist and responsible for management of the stem cell and molecular biology lab.
 My research project is focused on mitochondrial gene replacement and stem cell therapies for mitochondrial diseases.

 The Indispensable Crew